-It's that time of year when Christmas tree stalls start popping up on street corners all over NYC.
-The kids love stopping to ooh and aah at the gorgeous, giant trees and walking past them smells fabulous.
-Even for a Grinch like me it's hard to resist the lure of those beautiful trees, despite the fact that I can feel my wallet having a seizure.
+It's the time of year when Christmas tree stalls pop up on street corners all over NYC.
+Kids love stopping to ooh and aah at the gorgeous, giant trees, and walking past them smells fabulous.
+Even for a Grinch like me, it's hard to resist the lure of those beautiful trees come December, despite the fact that I can feel my wallet having a seizure.

 Buy on Christmas Eve

-Growing up, this was my family's favorite strategy for getting a cheap tree.
-On Christmas Eve you go out to the guy on the corner and offer him 20 or 25 bucks for whatever scraggly mess he's got left over.
-Sometimes you hit the jackpot.
-Sometimes, not so much.
-I did get a guy one year who refused to come down on his prices and that made me think that maybe I needed a new strategy.
+Growing up, this was my family's favorite strategy for getting an inexpensive tree: On Christmas Eve, visit the guy on the corner and offer him $20 or $25 (or less) for whatever is left over.
+Sometimes you hit the jackpot; sometimes, not so much.
+One year I met a salesman who refused to come down on his prices!

-Was it Norman Rockwell or A Christmas Story that romanticized driving out to the country with your family to cut your own tree?
-Either way cutting your own tree can be a fun family outing and can save you some bucks on the tree.
+Was it Norman Rockwell or A Christmas Story that romanticized driving to the country with your family to cut your own tree?
+Either way, cutting your own tree is a fun family outing that can save you some bucks.

-Prices will vary at tree farms.
+Prices vary at tree farms.
 Some charge a flat price for any tree, others charge by the foot.
-Some charge a premium for going on a weekend.
-You'll probably pay somewhere between $25 and $80 for your tree but you should be able to find a nice tree at the lower end of the price spectrum.
+Some charge a premium for a weekend visit.
+You'll probably pay between $25 and $80, but you should find a nice tree at the lower end of the price spectrum.

-Going to the farm is fun, but not so convenient.
-For the ultimate in convenience, try ordering your tree on the internet.
+Going to the farm is fun, but not convenient.
+For the ultimate in convenience, order your tree online.
 I did this last year and was pleased.
 The tree was cut on a farm in New Hampshire and arrived two days later, fresh at my door.
-Who wants a tree that's been hanging out on a street corner anyway?

-Besides having a fresh tree delivered right to your door, the great thing about mail order Christmas trees is that they come in a box, which you can keep on until the tree is up in the stand by just opening the bottom to set it up.
-This way you reduce the mess from needles and sap getting all over the place.
+The great thing about mail-order Christmas trees is they come in a box, which can remain on until the tree is up in the stand by just opening the bottom at setup.
+This reduces the mess from needles and sap.

-A mail order tree is best if you want a 7-foot tall Christmas tree.
-They can't ship larger trees without enormous oversize charges and smaller trees don't seem as worth it.
-It will cost you about $75 including shipping for a 7-foot tree, which is pretty inexpensive, if you factor in the convenience of having your tree delivered.
-It's best to order early because a lot of farms do sell out and you want to avoid paying rush charges.
+A mail-order tree is best if you want one, say, 7 feet tall.
+Larger trees can't be shipped without enormous oversize charges and smaller trees don't seem worth it.
+It costs about $85, including shipping, for a 7-foot tree, which is inexpensive if you consider the convenience.
+It's best to order early because farms sell out and you want to avoid rush charges.
 I found good prices at The Rock Estate and have friends who swear by Five Star Christmas Tree Co. for an 8-footer.
 Five Star's prices start at about $10 per foot and my friend claims it offers some of the freshest trees ever.

 Christmas Tree Delivery Service in NYC